PeterVuyk/Livestream-manager/README.md

         sh build.sh

+### Configuration

+**AWS Services**

-4. Setup a SNS, SQS and IAM role in AWS and add it to the environment variables.
+Setup a SNS, SQS and IAM role in AWS and add it to the environment variables.
 - [Creating an SNS Topic](https://docs.aws.amazon.com/sns/latest/api/API_CreateTopic.html)
 - [Creating an Amazon SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-create-queue.html)
 - [Create IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html)

+**Monitoring and alerting**

+For error handling the project uses Bugsnag.
+Bugsnag is an easy tool to manage error monitoring and alerting for your services.
+Create a [free Bugsnag account](https://www.bugsnag.com/) and generate an api key.
+Add the key to your environment variables `BUGSNAG_API_KEY`.

+Don't want to use Bugsnag?
+Remove the dependency from the project, command `composer remove bugsnag/bugsnag-symfony`.
+Remove the environment variable and config file, location: `config/packages/bugsnag.yaml`

 ## Usage